Tekaiguy/STTP-Workflow/README.md

 0. Write postive/negative prompts and choose CLIP skip
 1. Load a checkpoint
-2. Choose dimensions for an empty latent image
+2. Choose size for an empty latent image
 3. Load any Loras
 4. Choose KSampler settings
 5. Preview/Save the generation